 And she’d pat his hand, and I’d see a tear drip down her face, and she’d say, “You’re going to be OK, Damon.
 It’s time to wake up.”
 She told me she prayed for him every night.

 The medical staff would come in to our room without a greeting and talk above us as though Damon were an object, as though he were not a son or a brother or a grandson or a nephew.
 They never told him to wake up.
 They never patted his hand.
 They pricked him and pinched him and said he’s not responding.
 There is nothing there.
-And they’d walk out, as coldly and callously as they had walked in.
+And they’d walk out, their heels clicking coldly on the hard vinyl floor.